w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 `/^(\d{4})-(\d{2})-(\d{2})T(\d{2}):(\d{2}):(\d{2})Z$/`

-So we might define in the `fields` section of the metadata document a `microsyntax` object:
+So we might define in the `columns` section of the metadata document a `microsyntax` object:

-           "fields": [
+           "columns": [
                {
-                   "name": "Date-time",
-                   "short-name": "datetime",
+                   "name": "datetime",
+                   "title": {
-                   "title": "Date-time",
+                       "en": "Date-time",
+                       "fr": "Date et l'heure"
+                   },
                    "description": "Date-time that the observation occurred.",
                    "type": "dateTime",
                    "format": "YYYY-MM-DDThh:mm:ssZ",